Umutoniwasepie/sustainable_tourism_summative_assignment/README.md

 - **Path**: `locust_report/report_250_users.html`

 This report contains additional information about the individual requests, response times, and success rates for the test scenario with 200 users.
-Below is the screenshoot of the chart: